-We’re gonna let you in on 4 little secrets about Porto: first, it’s the second biggest city in Portugal.
+After spending 3 days in Porto, we’re gonna let you in on 4 little secrets: first, it’s the second biggest city in Portugal.
 Second, it’s #1 for wine.
-Third, it’s umm… it’s uhhh…
+Third, it’s umm…it’s…

-we came for the wine… but we left with… we ummm… sorry, what were we talking about?
+we came for the wine…but we left with…sorry, what were we talking about?

-Porto offers the perfect mix of culture, cuisine and calorie-burning activities.
-Quite simply: Porto is awesome, but don’t just take our word for it.
-Take the word of the 426,859 travelers who just voted it the Best European Destination of 2017… for the 3rd time in the last 6 years.
+Simply put: Porto is awesome.
+But don’t just take our word for it.
+Take the word of 426,859 travelers who voted it the Best European Destination of 2017…for the 3rd time in the last 6 years.

-- Day 1 – explore Porto by land & by sea
+- Explore Porto by land & by sea: Day 1

-- Day 2 – taste Port in the caves of Gaia
+- Taste Port in the caves of Gaia: Day 2

-- Day 3 – enjoy the world’s best fish (?!) in Matosinhos
+- Enjoy the world’s best fish (?!) in Matosinhos: Day 3

 ⌲ Planning Your Trip